 Nutrient Management Plan means the system by which animal waste generation, storage, and use is handled for the purpose of obtaining optimum forage and crop yields including the related management aspects of fertilizer nutrients, conservation practices, animal mortalities, clean water, chemical handling, waste and soil testing, and record keeping.

+NMP means nutrient management plan.

+Overflow means the discharge of manure or process wastewater resulting from the filling of wastewater or manure storage structures beyond the point at which no more manure, process wastewater, or storm water can be contained by the structure.

-NMP means nutrient management plan.Permittee means a person or business that has received coverage under this general permit.
+Permittee means a person or business that has received coverage under this general permit.

 Process wastewater means water directly or indirectly used in the operation of the AFO for any or all of the following: spillage or overflow from animal or poultry watering systems; washing, cleaning, or flushing pens, barns, manure pits, or other AFO facilities; direct contact swimming, washing, or spray cooling of animals; or dust control.
 Process wastewater also includes any water which comes into contact with any raw materials, products, or byproducts including manure, litter, feed, milk, eggs, or bedding.